nonnaghcaz/multi-twitch-viewer/README.md

 This is my first real attempt at making a function Chrome extension, so there are sure to be issues.

-Nothing in the chrome store, you need to load unpacked to use.
+Nothing in the chrome store, you need to download and load unpacked to use.

 No affiliation with Twitch or MultiStre.am.